-With just two other properties, one in Chicago and another in Boston, the Godfrey Hotel brand is expected to open its third incarnation, the 220-room Godfrey Hotel Hollywood, early next year.
+With just three other properties, one in Chicago, Tampa and Boston, the Godfrey Hotel brand is expected to open its fourth incarnation, the 220-room Godfrey Hotel Hollywood, early next year.
 Just off Sunset Boulevard, the hotel will have 6,000 square feet of indoor and outdoor meeting space, the About Last Knife steak house, multiple bars, an open-air courtyard and a rooftop pool.
 The high-end property promises business-focused amenities including technology to facilitate hybrid meetings.

 • West Palm Beach, Florida

 • Opening in January 2020